Feminism: Civil rights

 From the 1960s on, the campaign for women's rights was met with mixed results in the U.S. and the U.K. Other countries of the EEC agreed to ensure that discriminatory laws would be phased out across the European Community.

 Some feminist campaigning also helped reform attitudes to child sexual abuse.
 The view that young girls cause men to have sexual intercourse with them was replaced by that of men's responsibility for their own conduct, the men being adults.

 In the U.S., the National Organization for Women (NOW) began in 1966 to seek women's equality, including through the Equal Rights Amendment (ERA), which did not pass, although some states enacted their own.
 Reproductive rights in the U.S. centred on the court decision in Roe v.
 Wade enunciating a woman's right to choose whether to carry a pregnancy to term.
-Western women gained more reliable birth control, allowing family planning and careers.
-The movement started in the 1910s in the U.S. under Margaret Sanger and elsewhere under Marie Stopes.
-In the final three decades of the 20th century, Western women knew a new freedom through birth control, which enabled women to plan their adult lives, often making way for both career and family.

-The division of labour within households was affected by the increased entry of women into workplaces in the 20th century.
+The division of labor within households was affected by the increased entry of women into workplaces in the 20th century.
 Sociologist Arlie Russell Hochschild found that, in two-career couples, men and women, on average, spend about equal amounts of time working, but women still spend more time on housework, although Cathy Young responded by arguing that women may prevent equal participation by men in housework and parenting.
 Judith K. Brown writes, "Women are most likely to make a substantial contribution when subsistence activities have the following characteristics: the participant is not obliged to be far from home; the tasks are relatively monotonous and do not require rapt concentration and the work is not dangerous, can be performed in spite of interruptions, and is easily resumed once interrupted."

 In international law, the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW) is an international convention adopted by the United Nations General Assembly and described as an international bill of rights for women.
 It came into force in those nations ratifying it.